GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-DocumentAttribute.page.md

 An extension to capture attributes of a document that are not explicitly addressed within DocumentReference.
 Intended for use by exception only to capture data important for specific document types e.g.clinical trial code for cancer-related documents.
 May be used more extensively for legacy documents.

 ### Purpose
-This extension extends the DocumentReference resource to capture the specific attributes chosen from {{pagelink:ValueSet-DataStandardsWales-DocumentAttribute}}.
+This extension extends the DocumentReference resource to capture the specific attributes chosen from {{pagelink:ValueSet-FHIRStandardsWales-DocumentAttribute}}.

 ### Context of Use
 This extension may be used on the following profile(s):